IL01DI/dg/HOW TOs/how to be digitally minimal.md

 > - macOS^[5]
 > - iOS^[5]

-[1]: Using ChromeOS as your main PC requires you to have a Google Account.
+[^1]: Using Chrome OS as your main PC requires you to have a Google Account.
-[4]: Not worth having Microsoft account when Google is your choice.
+[^4]: Not worth having Microsoft account when Google is your choice.
-[5]: Unless you are looking into a full Apple Ecosystem.
+[^5]: Unless you are looking into a full Apple Ecosystem.

 # 2. Email provider & Cloud storage